publiccodenet/about/activities/creating-affiliations/index.md

 # Creating affiliations

 Partnership is only open to public organizations.
-Other organizations that we collaborate with we can become [affiliates](../../glossary/affiliate-definition.md).
+Other organizations that we collaborate with can become [affiliates](../../glossary/affiliate-definition.md).

 [See our current affiliates](../../organization/affiliates.md).